-A Covered Entity typically has many different types of workloads to manage in its data center, and some of these data processings will be a better fit than others for a cloud based environment.
-Therefore, to optimize your economic benefit from the cloud, you must first have a good understanding of the your workload requirements.
+A Covered Entity typically has many different types of workloads to manage in its data center, and some of these data processing will be a better fit than others for a cloud-based environment.
+Therefore, to optimize your economic benefit from the cloud, you must first have a good understanding of your workload requirements.

-Commodity workloads for your hospital or pharmacy managements, such as everyday email, notifications, collaboration, and messaging applications, are straightforward and well defined covered entity business processes executed over and over again.
-The economic benefit for such workloads with these characteristics comes from leveraging cloud capabilities such as standardization, optimization and scalability.
-A commodity workload such as an email application, balanced data processing would be good fit for the cloud.
+Commodity workloads for your hospital or pharmacy management, such as everyday email, notifications, collaboration, and messaging applications, are straightforward and well-defined covered entity business processes executed over and over again.
+The economic benefit for such workloads with these characteristics comes from leveraging cloud capabilities such as standardization, optimization, and scalability.
+A commodity workload such as an email application, balanced data processing would be a good fit for the cloud.

-After you evaluate your mix of data processings, however, you will find many situations where the 340B standardization, flexibility and scalability of the cloud can deliver outstanding economic benefit in a private or hybrid cloud environment.
+After you evaluate your mix of data processing, however, you will find many situations where the 340B standardization, flexibility, and scalability of the cloud can deliver outstanding economic benefit in a private or hybrid cloud environment.